sandiz/qutopia-scorer/README.md

 		-> share virtual camera on discord
 		-> start recording
 		-> start presentation
+		-> update obs source 'PresentationApp' to the relevant app
 11. confirm everyone can see the intro obs scene
 12. press start quiz on the app to switch to quiz obs scene (it should also show the presentation)
 13. present quiz and use the form to add points